Making a will

 A will generally needs three things to be valid:

-- It must be in writing (whether handwritten, typed or printed)
+- It must be in writing (whether handwritten, typed or printed);

-- It must be signed, and
+- It must be signed; and

 - Your signature must be witnessed by two other people who also need to sign the will.

 But even where you’ve met these three requirements, your assets can’t be distributed immediately.
 Sometimes, a court needs to grant probate first.
+A grant of probate is a legal document that authorises your executor to manage your estate in accordance with your will.

 What happens if you die without a will?